Community Building Coordinator – AmeriCorps Member

 Qualifications: A Backpack Full of Skills & Enthusiasm

-- Life Skills – You have a degree or equivalent demonstrable life experience in social work, community development, and/or natural resource management.
+• Life Skills – You have a degree or equivalent demonstrable life experience in environmental education, community development, and/or natural resource management.

-- Love of critters too: If the idea of working with an opossum, snake, toad, etc. gives you the heeie jeebies, this is not the job for you.
+• Love of critters too: If the idea of working with an opossum, snake, toad, etc. gives you the heebie jeebies, this is not the job for you.
+The majority of your time in this role will be delivering programming with non-releasable wildlife ambassadors!

-- Superpower for Friendship: You’re the kind of person who can build a community from the ground up and resolve conflicts with a gentle touch and a positive attitude.
-If you have all that with the skills in developing recruitment strategies, conducting interviews, and providing volunteer training, we would have found mythic unicorn.
-So, some combination of that is good too!
+• Superpower for Friendship: You’re the kind of person who can build a community from the ground up and resolve conflicts with a gentle touch and a positive attitude.
+Skills in developing recruitment strategies, conducting interviews, and providing volunteer training, are a plus.

-- Check out the full position description with lots more details.
+Check out the full position description with lots more details by clicking here!

 Position Responsibilities: Tales from the Trust

-- Critter Whisperer & Educator (40%): You’ll be the star of our conservation education shows!
+• Critter Whisperer & Educator (70%): You’ll be the lead educator for our public outreach programs!
 Using our charming animal ambassadors as a “hook,” you’ll teach kids and families about the unique biodiversity of our region.
 You’ll focus on in-school programs for 4th graders, helping them discover the superpowers of animal adaptations, and you’ll also host fun family events at local libraries and other public venues.
-You’ll even get to help develop a new natural history workshop series for the community!

 What does it mean to be AmeriCorps?

 You’ll be an AmeriCorps Member through Project Conserve in this position and placed at Balsam Mountain Trust.
-Michael Wall, Executive Director at the Trust, will be your site supervisor.
+Rachael Hart, Wildlife Coordinator at the Trust, will be your site supervisor.
 Please check out the Project Conserve website for details on what the means, compensation, and how to apply.
-If you have concerns about the stability of AmeriCorps funding, fear not!
-Should AmeriCorps funding become unstable, the Trust will ensure that you are funded through the term of the position.
-If you have any questions, reach out to Michael at 828-631-1062 or mwall@bmtrust.org.
+If you have any questions, reach out to Rachael at 828-631-1063 or rhart@bmtrust.org.